South Shuswap residents are being asked to chime in on a curbside collection service for garbage and recycling proposed for the area.

 To access the survey, go to www.csrd.bc.ca and search Electoral Area C Curbside Collection.

 The CSRD is planning a six-month community engagement process to explain the proposed service and gather feedback from citizens.
-As part of this, the CSRD intends to conduct an online and mail-out survey for residents, hold public information meetings and open houses, and provide information to the public through advertising, the CSRD website and social media.
+As part of this, the CSRD intends to conduct an online survey for residents, hold public information meetings and open houses, and provide information to the public through advertising, the CSRD website and social media.

 The initiative would only proceed if there is sufficient public support.